treasure-data/td-react-native-sdk/docs/api.md

 ### disableAutoAppendUniqId
 `TreasureData.disableAutoAppendUniqId()` <br /><br />
-Disable adding UUID of device to each event automatically.
+Disable adding the UUID of a device to each event automatically.

 **Example**
 ```js